lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

                      specific lab for variants to be considered highly suspect; default = 80 (beware that reducing this parameter from the default can obscure accuracy)

+**-fast**:           (highly recommended) Program will only consider highly suspicious lab-associated mutations and will not                         output flagged_snps_by_lab.tsv.
+However, it will run much faster!

 ### Output: